There are many organic fertilizer products available online.

 Scotts Organic Lawn Fertilizer

 I don't buy anything from Scotts, not even organic garden fertilizers.
 In my view, their goal is only profits, not quality.
-In my view, their chemicals are destroying this earth.
-In my view, they are an unethical company.
+In my view, their chemicals are destroying this earth and they are an unethical company.
 Just my opinion.

 Bradfield Luscious Lawn Organic Fertilizer